 Best time for photos: I recommend getting here an hour or so before the sun sets.
 You'll get good lighting for your photos with the buildings, and can then climb up the hill just in time to watch sunset!

-Kew Gardens is about an hour away from central London by tube, but it’s totally worth the trip if you’re interested in botanic gardens, greenhouses and blossoms!
-There are lots of exciting attractions inside Kew Gardens, including art galleries, pagodas and museums.
+Kew Gardens is about an hour away from central London by tube, but it’s totally worth the trip if you’re interested in botanic gardens, greenhouses, and blossoms!
+There are lots of exciting attractions inside Kew Gardens, including art galleries, pagodas, and museums.
 But the most photogenic spot is Palm House (pictured above) – an indoor rainforest with lots of tropical plants, many of which are endangered in the wild!
+This place is definitely also one of the most calming and peaceful London photo spots.

 Opening hours: Please check this website for real-time info Entrance fees: It's cheaper to buy tickets online than at the gate!
 Online prices are: Adults - £15.50 (concessions £14.50) | Children aged 4 - 16 - £2.50 | Children under 4 - free